 Here are a few tips on how to pick a right one: keep in mind that brushes can come in different materials, but pure boar bristle remains one of the favorites because it lasts longer and comes at an affordable price point.

 You want something soft enough to handle beard prickles easily but tough enough not to lose shape after regular usage.
-Also, pay attention whether bristles are flexible or stiffer—the latter work better on really short beards as they can penetrate thee whiskers better, but if you have long facial hair, go for something softer.
+Also, pay attention whether bristles are flexible or stiffer—the latter work better on short beard styles as they can penetrate the whiskers better, but if you have long facial hair, go for something softer.

 Finally, always dry your brush thoroughly after each use by hanging it upside down or leaning against a wall—this will extend its life expectancy significantly.

-A beard comb is a must-have for any man with facial hair.
+A beard comb is a good tool for any man with facial hair.